willsu88/portfolioSite/content/authors/admin/_index.md

 ---

 I am a CS student currently studying at Rice University in Houston TX, USA.
-It has been around three years since I wrote my first line of code - yup, it was print "Hello World".
-To this day, I'm still always fascinated by how powerful software programs can be and love learning new technologies.
+It has been around 3 years since I wrote my first line of code and was half-amused that the console does indeed spit back "hello world!".
+Since then, I've worked on a few projects at school & internships, taken some high-level CS classes, and grown to become more fascinated by how powerful software programs can be.

-In particular, I am interested in the crossroad of software engineering, data science, and social good.
-How and why do my few lines of code matter?
-I aspire to put these doubts to the test and bring  products that can help us do more with less time, less friction.
+Welcome to my site!